 During our first visit to Missile Site Park, we scheduled a tour of the decommissioned missile silo.
 The tour was given by the groundskeeper, Ruben, who is retired from the Air Force.
 He was a wealth of knowledge when it came to the missile site.

 Although the site was decommissioned in 1965, it has been well preserved and represents an interesting and very scary time in our history.
 The site is still used today by the county to store records.

-During the tour we got to visit the “tomb” where the missile was housed, which includes a simple mock up of the Atlas along with the original cradle and lifting apparatus for the missile.
-Unlike the missiles housed in silos, the Atlas was laid down and it took 12 to 15 minutes to stand it up.
+During the tour we got to visit the “tomb” where the missile was housed.
+It includes a simple mock up of the Atlas along with the original cradle and lifting apparatus for the missile.
+Unlike the missiles housed in silos, the Atlas was laid down.
+It took 12 to 15 minutes to stand it up.
 There was no structure to the missile so it would collapse unless it was pressurized.

 Here are a two interesting facts we learned on the tour:

 - The Atlas weighed 265,000 pounds at launch

 - The speed of the Atlas was 12x that of a .45 caliber bullet